Three Letters Used to Be Enough: SEO, AEO, and GEO Explained

 AEO targets featured snippets (the boxes that appear above regular search results with a direct answer), People Also Ask (expandable questions that pull answers from websites), voice search responses (what Siri, Alexa, and Google Assistant read aloud), and AI Overviews (Google's AI generated summaries at the top of search results).

-GEO: Getting Cited by AI
+GEO: getting cited by AI

 Generative Engine Optimization is the newest discipline.
 It focuses on getting your content cited by AI systems like ChatGPT, Perplexity, Claude, and Google Gemini when they generate responses.